nikipoatgit/FlightController_H743-For-ARDUPILOT-INAV/README.md

-# THE PCB design has Some Flaws IN DESIGN  ONLY TO BE USED as REFFRENCE FOR now
+# THE PCB design has Some Flaws IN DESIGN  ONLY TO BE USED as REFFRENCE
 # NOTE THE  CIRCUIT schematic IS Correct
 # CUSTOM FlightController-H743
 The repo contains flight controller target files, PCB Gerber files, and the schematic.